Where To Buy

 Comfort: Very comfortable.
 The Articulating hood looks better and is more functional.
 It’s hard to believe there are 3 layers there as it’s soo thin.

-Construction: Burton really nailed this material wise and it’s got a nice balance between ultimate packability and durability.
+Construction: Burton really nailed this material wisely and it’s got a nice balance between ultimate packability and durability.

 Hood: Really bummed about the change from a contoured hood to articulating hood.
-Now it’s like a more strechy packable version of the AK 3L Hover instead of having it’s own personality and look.
-Also on a technical side I prefer a contoured hood because it seems to completely cover my face.
+Now it’s like a more stretchy packable version of the AK 3L Hover instead of having its own personality and look.
+Also on a technical side, I prefer a contoured hood because it seems to completely cover my face.
 I haven’t found an articulating hood yet that doesn’t leave a small part of the face exposed.
 It’s nothing major unless you get stuck on a chair without a good bandana.

 Insulation/Warmth: No warmth there.
 It’s a pure shell